da-nrw/DNSCore/ContentBroker/src/main/markdown/setting_up_ci.md

 ## Performing a testrun by hand

-* mvn clean && mvn deploy -Pvm3
+* mvn clean && mvn deploy -Pci